A Brandon McManus Halloween scare

 McManus also spent some time shopping with the costumers.
 He traded in his ghost makes for a wig and glasses and pretended to be an employee.

-This Halloween scare story will air on the Broncos Huddle on Wednesday night at 6:30 p.m. on 9NEWS and again at 9:30 p.m. on Channel 20.
-The special guests this week are Broncos Tight End Jeff Heuerman and Safety Will Parks.
+This Halloween scare story will air on the Broncos Huddle on Wednesday night at 6:30 p.m. on 9NEWS and again at 10:30 p.m. on Channel 20.
+The special guests this week are Broncos tight end Jeff Heuerman and safety Will Parks.